DanielCardeal/trimmy.nvim/README.md

 required.

-There may be some Vim compatible alternative for `trimmy` in the future, but this is not our top priority at the moment.
+There may be some Vim compatible alternative for `trimmy` in the future, but this is not my top priority at the moment.

 ## Installation